 5 Small Businesses Making a Difference in PA

-Home to one million small businesses employing 2.5 million individuals, Pennsylvania’s entrepreneurs and innovators play a huge role in their communities.
+Home to 1.1 million small businesses employing 2.5 million individuals, Pennsylvania’s entrepreneurs and innovators play a huge role in their communities.
 From extraordinary chocolates made by extraordinary people to responsible fabric, PA’s small businesses have become champions for their local neighborhoods and the greater good.
 At the PA Department of Community and Economic Development (DCED), we strive to make a difference in communities across the state.
 Here are five businesses doing just that.

 Years ago, clothing designer Eve Baum opened a package left on her doorstep containing a rugged military uniform and a request to transform the uniform into a handbag.
 Eve knew she had stumbled onto something big.
 Fourteen years and one People magazine mention later, Military Apparel Company has found success as one of the only companies in the U.S. creating handbags and accessories out of military uniforms, helping to showcase and preserve the stories of American heroes.